Four Mid-Range Spinning Reels, Tested Side by Side for CT Bass and Striper Water

 Daiwa Revros LT

-Best valueThe Revros LT is the reel I recommend to freshwater bass anglers who want a quality lightweight setup without spending $150.
-For CT ponds and rivers, it's excellent.
-For heavy saltwater use, spend the extra $20 and get the Penn.
+Best valueThe Revros LT is the reel freshwater bass anglers most often land on when they want a quality lightweight setup without spending $150.
+Community feedback from anglers fishing CT ponds and rivers, including farm ponds in Litchfield County, rates it highly for all-day comfort.
+For heavy saltwater use, the consensus among Long Island Sound regulars is to spend the extra $20 and get the Penn instead.

-Budget pick that punches upTechnically below the mid-range threshold, but it earns its place here because it performs above its price point.
+Budget pick that punches upThis falls slightly below the mid-range threshold, but it earns a spot here because owner reports consistently rate it above its price class.
 If budget is tight, the Shimano Sienna is a solid freshwater reel.
-Not for saltwater.
+It is not built for saltwater.

 Okuma Ceymar

-Skip it at this price pointThe Okuma Ceymar feels good in the store but the Penn and Daiwa are better reels for similar or lower prices.
-There's no scenario where I'd recommend the Ceymar over either of them.
+Skip it at this price pointThe Okuma Ceymar feels good in the store, but anglers who have run all three describe the Penn and Daiwa as better reels at similar or lower prices.
+Community feedback consistently favors either of those two over the Ceymar.

 **What size for what fishing?**